StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 My initial goal for this package to have a minimal way to apply SCM ideas to the examples in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia).

+A secondary goal is to have a structure to hold model info.
+Currently I'm experimenting with this package, with MCMCModels.jl and MCMCParameters.jl.

-This is not registered and might never be!!!!
+This package is not registered and might never be!!!!